-The top of the funnel is a completely cold audience of people who have just discovered you.
+The top of the Facebook real estate funnel is a completely cold audience of people who have just discovered you.
 It will also be where you get most of your engagement.

-At this point of the funnel, you want to serve value to these potential leads for free, in the form of content.
+At this point of the funnel, you want to serve value to every potential home buyer or seller for free.
+This value should come in the form of content.
 In fact, you don’t even want to capture their information yet.
 Your goal should be to build an extensive list of people that you can provide value to.

 When you start by giving people value for free, you are forming a relationship with them.
+You are also positioning yourself as a real estate professional with authority in the real estate market.
 Then down the road when they are ready for your services, they’ll be more likely to reach out to you.